bgudna/shineonce/README.md

 ## Steps
 1. Get the latest source for Inform6 (https://github.com/DavidKinder/Inform6) and compile.
 Place the binary in your PATH.
-2. Get the latest source for the PunyInform library (https://github.com/johanberntsson/PunyInform)
+2. Get the latest source for the PunyInform library (https://github.com/johanberntsson/PunyInform) - (clone this into "code/other/")
 3. Compile the game with the example below:
 ```
 inform -v3 +../other/PunyInform/lib game.inf